MobileFirstLLC/shortcuts-for-chrome/.github/README.md

 ### Translations

-You can contribute to this software by [`translating it`](https://github.com/MobileFirstLLC/shortcuts-for-chrome/issues/4).
+You can contribute to this software by [`translating it`](https://github.com/MobileFirstLLC/shortcuts-for-chrome/issues/4)

+This extension is currently available in these languages:

+🇺🇸 🇫🇮

 <br/>